connectedbydata/connectedbydata.org/_projects/2023-catalysing-communities.md

 > **Community Campaigns on Data Toolkit**
 >
-> Find the draft [Community Campaigns on Data: Campaigners Toolkit here](https://docs.google.com/document/d/1nnBDI-BIgG4B3WEYKSog2-yJEXpw7OIglBHXDap-q1g/edit) - 30 pages packed with ideas and activities to help plan and run a community-led campaign to change data practices.
+> Find the [Community Campaigns on Data: Campaigners Toolkit here](/resources/community-campaigns-on-data) - packed with ideas and activities to help plan and run a community-led campaign to change data practices.

 ### About the Community Campaigns on Data Cohort